The United Pentecostal Church traces its roots back to 1916-OCT, when a group

 ministers and churches..."
 5,6 Their bylaws state

-that they provide "a social climate that encourages and supports
+"... a social climate that encourages and supports

-monogamous relationships and solid family units" and , a " 'city of
+monogamous relationships and solid family units ... [and , a] 'city of

 refuge' for the healing of those who have been abused and hurt in other

-churches."
-Their mission statement states that they are "a network
+Their mission statement states that they are:

 of Pentecostal ministers, churches and ministries which seeks by means of